2.03. The Weak Hyper-Operators

 3vv10 ~ 1.5054*109391

-As you can see this sequence grows noticeably faster than the sequence 2vvn (compare 3vv10, which has over 9000 digits, to 2vv10 which has only 155 digits) ... but it's waaaaayyyy too slow to keep up with tetration sequences.
+As you can see this sequence grows noticeably faster than the sequence 2vvn.
+It takes only six steps to surpass a googol, and 3vv10 already has over 9000 digits (compared to 2vv10 which has only 155 digits) ... but it's waaaaayyyy too slow to keep up with tetration sequences.
 Let's try some examples with the base of four:

 4vv2 = 4v4 = 44 = 256